Skip to main content

 Quick Start

-If you want to get started right away, we've created a script that unzips the Illumina Connected Annotations build, downloads the annotation data, and starts annotating a test file:
+If you want to get started right away, we've created a script that automatically unzips the Illumina Connected Annotations build, downloads annotation data, and initiates annotation a test file:

 bash ./TestIlluminaConnectedAnnotations.sh IlluminaConnectedAnnotationsBuild.zip

-We have verified that this script works on Windows (using Git Bash or WSL), Linux, and Mac OS X.
+This script has been verified to work on Windows (using Git Bash or WSL), Linux, and Mac OS X.

 Docker

-If you want to build your own docker image, it is really easy to do.
-You just need to have Illumina Connected Annotations zip file and then download the Dockerfile and this script.
+If you want to build your own docker image, it is really easy.
+You just need the Illumina Connected Annotations ZIP file and then download the Dockerfile and this script.

-Put both files (create_docker_image.sh and Dockerfile) inside the same folder.
+Place both files (create_docker_image.sh and Dockerfile) in the same directory.

 chmod +x create_docker_image.sh